f5devcentral/f5-entoli/README.md

   $ entoli as3:declare [FILE]

 ARGUMENTS
-  FILE  folder or file to declare
+  FILE  as3 file to declare

 OPTIONS
   -d, --device=device      (required) device to as3 with